joelnewcom/joelnewcom.github.io/collections/_archive/soft-skills/soft-skills.md

 - TBH (To be honest)
 - COTS (Customized off the shelf) software.

+LGTM -> Looks good to me
+LGCO -> looks good carry on

 # Effects and laws to describe a standard situation

 ## Conway's law